coderefinery/coderefinery.org/repository/moving.md

 and `https://source.coderefinery.org/your-namespace/your-project/tags`.
 If you moved wikis, make sure they are present on the new server.
-If you are unsure whether the migration worked, please contact `support@coderefinery.org` and we will help you double-checking the procedure.
+If you are unsure whether the migration worked, please contact `support@coderefinery.org` and we will try to help you double-checking the procedure.

 ## Help!

-If you have questions or need any assistance with moving repositories, please contact `support@coderefinery.org` and we will help you out.
+If you have questions or need any assistance with moving repositories, please contact `support@coderefinery.org` and we will try to help you out.